12 Dec YouTube Restricted Mode and Parental Controls

 Kids ages 6 and under should not be watching YouTube.
 Instead, if they need to watch something, it should be YouTube Kids (but again, keep it to a minimum).
 The “Kids” version of YouTube has had a few hiccups, but overall, they’ve continued to stay very clean.
 But, honestly, I just don’t understand the craze behind watching other people unwrap toys (if you don’t know what I’m talking about, you will).

 **Warning – “regular” YouTube (the non-Kid version) has become flush with videos posing as children’s videos that are instead R-rated.
-For example, people dressed as Disney characters doing inappropriate things.
-No child under age 10 should be using YouTube at all – for this reason, Google created the YouTube Kids app.
+For example, people dressed as Disney characters doing inappropriate things, like the Peppa Pig example below.

 If YouTube freaks you out altogether, there are other options.